lpmarques/BItools/README.md

 Perl subroutine to unroot any **newick** tree given as argument.

 ### treeDist.pl
 Perl subroutine that returns the partition difference between two unrooted **newick** trees given as arguments.
-The partition difference here is the absolute number of partitions *not shared* by these trees (by default) or the same number weighted by the branch lengths that represent each partition (if option `1` is specified as a third argument).
+By defaulf, the partition difference here is the absolute number of partitions *not shared* by these trees (a.k.a.
+Penny-Hendy or Robindon-Foulds distance) or the same number weighted by the branch lengths that represent each partition, if option `1` is specified as a third argument (Kuhner-Felsenstein or branch score distance).
 In the latter case, differences in branch lengths of partitions that *are* shared are also considered.